Elkyw/Arashi/README.md

 # ☕ Save an programmer and his family from starvation by making a donation <3

 [![Foo](donate.gif)](https://www.buymeacoffee.com/Elkyw)
-if you are unable to donate me , no worries i don't mind show me your love that would be all for me....^0^
+if you are unable to donate me , no worries i don't mind show me your love that would be enough for me....^0^

 - 2023-04-12
 - 📌Trøllheim